-The 2017 HealthTECH recap is up!
-Learn more about the event’s purpose, changes we’ve seen in the ecosystem, and who took home the top prize!
+The 2018 HealthTECH recap is up!
+Learn more about the event’s purpose, its contribution to the innovation ecosystem and who took home over $50K in cash and prizes.

 Feedback is important in technology, but how do you incorporate changes in a meaningful way?
 Find out on: